 Check in with yourself.
 On a scale from 1 – 10 how angry or triggered are you?
 Once you’ve practiced self-empathy and have gotten clear about your feelings and needs, check in with yourself again and see where you are on that scale again.
 Were you able to re-calibrate and return to stasis?

 We’d love to hear what you’ve discovered!
 Feel free to post to the Work Collaboratively Facebook page.
 How did practicing self-empathy work for you?
 How did it make a difference for you in a difficult situation?
 Were you able to have more compassion for yourself or the person involved?
 Was your response different than had you not self-connected with your feelings and needs?

 You can also subscribe to the Connecting Across Differences podcast on iTunes.
 Please be sure to leave a review if you enjoyed the episode!

-Thanks for listening– and be sure to tune in for our next episode in two weeks.
+Thanks for listening.
 If you’re enjoying our podcasts, please share them with your friends and family.
 The more people in your life who know how to connect with their feelings and needs, the easier you’ll find it to connect with them and come up with solutions that work for everyone involved!